aligomaa56/alx-pre_course/0x01-git/README.md

-this a readme file for 0x01-git diarectory
+this a readme file for 0x01-git diarectory update